RTO RULES FOR VEHICLE TRANSFER FROM ONE STATE TO ANOTHER

 • Application requesting NOC for interstate transfer

 You can also submit a NOC from the police to expedite the procedure since the RTO might occasionally provide you with a clearance form that needs to be attested by your city's police department.
-Additionally, you might need to produce a NOC from the traffic police confirming that you owe nothing for any traffic infractions.
+Additionally, you might need to produce a NOC for vehicle transfer to other state, from the traffic police confirming that you owe nothing for any traffic infractions.

-Second Step: Transport Your Vehicle to The New City
+Transfer Your Vehicle or Car to New City or State

 Once you have the NOC from the RTO where your two-wheeler or car is currently registered, you can have it shipped by carrier, rail, or, if it's practical for you, you can drive it yourself to the new city.